QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

 2. The maximum coalescence value of the grid normalised by the mean value of the entire grid
 3. The X, Y and Z position of maximum coalescence

-By storing the output as a miniSEED object you can read the outputs using the same methods as for waveform data.
-For example, you can easily read and plot the coalesence function using:
+By using the miniSEED file format it is possible to read the outputs using the same methods as for waveform data.
+For example, you can easily read and plot the coalescence function using:

 ::